saurabhannadate93/saurabhannadate93.github.io/_posts/2020-01-01-sample-post-to-plau-around.md

 header:
   overlay_image: "assets/images/Cover_Image.PNG"
-  excerpt: "Hello There"
+  tagline: "Hello There, this is sample"
-  overlay_filter: 0.5
+  overlay_filter: 0.2
-  show_overlay_excerpt: false
+  show_overlay_excerpt: true
 ---

 Saurabh check : You'll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.